 The Assault Fitness AirRunner features an entirely new design for a treadmill.
 The treadmill platform is a unique, raised shape that keeps you working for every step.
 The machine is quieter than other models of a treadmill because it uses no electricity except what the runner produces.

 Designed for no maximum speed settings, you can run as hard or as soft as you choose.
 It is small in design, which helps it fit into even the most cramped apartments and weighs only two hundred eight pounds, so moving it is not a problem.
 Best of all, the maximum weight the machine can hold is three hundred fifty pounds, so almost everyone can enjoy everything the treadmill has to offer.
-Buy it here
+Check price here.

 2. Sunny Health & Fitness 7700